AqwamCreates/DataPredict/docs/API/Optimizers/BaseOptimizer.md

 #### Parameters

-* optimizerName: The optimizer name to inherit the base class.
+* optimizerName: The optimizer name that is stored in base optimizer.

 #### Returns: